MTG/freesound/DEVELOPERS.md

 services for the external analyzers which depend on docker images having been previously built from the `freesound-audio-analyzers` repository.
 To build these images you simply need to checkout the code repository and run `make`.
-Once the images are built, Freesound can be run including the external analyzer services by of the docker compose file by running `docker-compose --profile ext_analyzers up`
+Once the images are built, Freesound can be run including the external analyzer services by of the docker compose file by running `docker-compose --profile analyzers up`

 The new analysis pipeline uses a job queue based on Celery/RabbitMQ.
 RabbitMQ console can be accessed at port `15672` (e.g. `http://localhost:15672/rabbitmq-admin`) and using `guest` as both username and password.
 Also, accessing